 Every year more consumers are looking for supplements to aid in their weight loss goals.
-With an increasing percentage of the global population dealing with obesity due to modern conveniences and diet, the potential for a pill that melts off weight can seem enticing.
+With more people from industrialized nations dealing with obesity due to modern conveniences and diet, the potential for a pill that melts off weight can seem enticing.

-As we noted in our Drink2Shrink review and our review of dicyclomine 10 mg for weight loss, weight loss supplements can sometimes offer minor benefits but are generally a cost-inefficient option relative to lifestyle changes.
+As we noted in our Drink2Shrink review and our review of dicyclomine 10 mg for weight loss, the majority of commercial weight loss supplements that we've reviewed have been severely lacking in clinical evidence.

 Peptides are chains of amino acids, which are the building blocks of proteins.
 Generally proteins contain 50 or more amino acids, while peptides can contain as few as two.